Kaniguram

-Kānīgūram (کانيګورم) is a town in South Waziristan, Pakistan about 10 km south of the town of Ladha.
-Located within the heart of Mahsud land in Waziristan, Kaniguram is the principal place associated with the Ormur or Burki tribe.
-It was the hometown of the sixteenth-century Pashtun revolutionary leader and warrior-poet Bayazid Pir Roshan, who wrote the first known book of Pashto language.
+Kānīgūram (کانيګورم) is a town in the South Waziristan region of Pakistan.
+Kaniguram's population mainly consists of the Ormur or Burki tribes of Pashtuns.
+It is also the hometown of the sixteenth-century Pashtun revolutionary leader and warrior-poet Bayazid Pir Roshan, who wrote the first known book of Pashto language.

-According to the 2017 Census, Kaniguram is located in Ladha Tehsil of South Waziristan and has population of 13,809.
+According to the 2017 Census, Kaniguram has population of 13,809.

-Today the locals in the town speak Ormuri as well as the Waziristani (Maseedwola) dialect of Pashto.
+Today the locals in this town speak the Ormuri as well as the Waziristani (Maseedwola) dialect of Pashto.